sameer-karim/w207-final-project/README.md

 This data was derived from scraping used car listings.
 After concatening all of the csv files into one dataframe, added a brand column that keeps track of the manufacturer of the vehicle as well as EDA to visualize any outliers or trends.
 We found that there were over 9000 rows of missing data for the 'mpg' and 'tax' categories - multiple imputation strategies were implemented to remedy this.
 We tried dropping columns, imputing with the median, and imputing with a KMeans cluster average.

-Once our data was split into a training, validation, and test set, (60/20/20) we implemented our feature scaling and encoding strategies.
 Our categorical data encoding strategies included label, frequency, ordinal, and one-hot encoding.
 We settled on one-hot encoding because it made the most sense for the types of categorical features in the dataset.
 In regards to numerical scaling – we first tried log transforming features that were right-skewed or not normal.
 We also tried Z-Scaling using StandardScaler.
 We found that performance was negatively impacted by scaling so we ended up leaving the numerical features unscaled.

 ### Model Training and Evaluation: